 YORK MELBOURNE CLUB.
-GROUND .- Grange Street, Fulford Road, DECEMBER -At Hull, v Hull (late Hull White Star) 10-At York, v Scarborough 17-At York, v Bradford Trinity 24-At York, v Tadcaster -At Leeds, v Yorkshire Wanderers JANUARY. -At Tadcaster, v Tadcaster 28-At Scarborough, v Scarborough FEBRUARY.
+GROUND .- Grange Street, Fulford Road.
+DECEMBER -At Hull, v Hull (late Hull White Star) 3-At Hull, v Hull (Marchaeler 10-At York, v Scarborough 17-At York, v Bradford Trinity 24-At York, v Tadcaster Vork, v Tadcaster -At Leeds, v Yorkshire Wanderers JANUARY. -At Tadcaster, v Tadcaster 14-28-At Scarborough, v Scarborough FEBRUARY.
 4-At York, v Yorkshire Wanderers 11-At York, v Halifax Free Wanderers 18-At Stanley, v Stanley 25-At York, v Hull (late Hull White Star) MARCH.
 11-At York, v York 18-At Otley, v Otley 25-At Bradford, v.
 Bradford Trinity

 Plan from Isaac Poad's sales brochure showing how the estate could be sold in two separate lots; Lot 1 for the house and ornamental grounds; Lot 2 for land on which houses could be built Note that the land where Alma Grove is now and the former garage in Fulford Road, to the right of the tennis courts has already been sold.
 Image: Geoff Shearsmith

-Bird's eye view of the mansion with outbuildings, orchards, kitchen gardens, hot houses, flower beds, shrubberies, cottages and tennis courts

-Image Geoff Shearsmith
+Bird's eye view of the mansion with outbuildings, orchards, kitchen gardens, hot houses, flower beds, shrubberies, cottages and tennis courts Image Geoff Shearsmith